divio/divio-cloud-docs/reference/addons-key.rst

 ..  note:: Aldryn continues to be supported by Divio, but we do not recommend using Aldryn Django for new applications.

-The Aldryn Addons framework helps integrate addons and their settings into a Django project.
+The Aldryn Addons framework helps integrate addons and their settings into a Django application.

 It's an `open-source package <https://github.com/aldryn/aldryn-addons/>`_, and is itself an addon.
-The addons framework is installed by default in all Divio Cloud Django projects.
+The addons framework is installed by default in all Divio Cloud Django applications.

 Aldryn Addons configuration options